tylambe/reunderscore/README.md

 #### Download as a .zip file
 ======
 Scroll up on this page to the green 'Clone or download' button, click 'Download as Zip', and find the folder titled 'reunderscore' wherever your browser usually downloads files.
+Unzip and you will have access to the project folder.

 ## Usage
 ======